rmsrosa/nbbinder/README.md

 12.00-Alice's_Evidence.ipynb
 ```

-Then, the following table of contents is inserted in the first notebook:
+Then, the following table of contents is inserted in the first notebook `00.00-Alice's_Adventures_in_Wonderland.ipynb`:

 ## [Table of Contents](#/)